oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

   - `cd $HOME/helidon-kubernetes/service-mesh`

-### Create a login password to secure the connection
+### Step 5c: Create a login password to secure the connection

 The default configuration for the linkerd-web service includes a password of admin/admin.
 Obviously this is for demo purposes, but we should use something more secure (and of course you **must** use a strong password kubectl get namespace ingress-nginx -o yaml | linkerd inject - | kubectl replace -f -in a production environment!)

 First let's create a password file for the admin user.
 In the example below I'm using `ZaphodBeeblebrox` as the password, but please feel free to change this if you like

-  6. In the OCI Cloud Shell type
+  1. In the OCI Cloud Shell type

   - `htpasswd -c -b auth admin ZaphodBeeblebrox`